learn-static/hist-320/content/4-web-setup.md

 title: Analyzing Political Text of The 20th Century
 ```

-Above the "title", the line of text that starts with a pound sign (`#`) is a *comment*.
+Above "title," the line of text that starts with a pound sign (`#`) is a *comment*.
-The comment is a note to you, the website creator, to tell you what value you should add to the title key.
+The comment is a note to you, the website creator, to tell you what value you should add to the title.
 The computer ignores the comment but processes the title value.
 Any line in this `_config.yml` file that starts with a `#` is a comment.

-Right now, placeholder values fill all the values in the `_config.yml` file.
+Right now, placeholders fill all the values in the `_config.yml` file.
 You'll need to switch out these placeholders with the information you create about your individual site.

-There are five values you need to edit.
+**There are four values you need to edit**.
 Below, we'll walk through editing each one.

 To get started, first look for the SITE SETTINGS comment.